wso2-attic/siddhi-io-twitter/docs/index.md

 Siddhi-io-twitter
 ======================================

 The **siddhi-io-twitter extension** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a> which is used to publish event data from Twitter App.
-It supports json format.
+It supports key-value map format.

 ## Prerequisites